 Updated: Nov 14, 2022

 Not sleeping can drive you crazy.
 When I used to lie awake at night, I’d think of everything I did that day trying to pinpoint what I did wrong that was keeping me awake.
 Was it the chocolate I ate at 4pm?
 Did I exercise too little or not enough?

-As I learned more about how things in the body can cause insomnia, I’d wonder if it was my liver, or the parasite in my gut or because I had heavy metals.
+As I learned more about how things in the body can cause insomnia, I found out that there was something deeper going on.
+That’s why all the supplements I tried didn’t work.
+Once I did functional lab tests, I realized it was my liver, a parasite in my gut, heavy metals and mineral imbalances that were all contributing to my insomnia..
 Now I know that it was all of those things and more.
-I finally got over my insomnia by addressing everything that was contributing to it: my gut, liver, hormones, mineral imbalance and food sensitivities.
+I finally got over my insomnia by addressing everything: my gut, liver, hormones, mineral imbalance and food sensitivities.
 Trying to fix one thing wasn’t enough.